VPN Questions, Honest Answers

 • Use public WiFi (cafes, airports, hotels)

-• Don't want your ISP tracking your browsing history
+• Don't want your ISP tracking and selling your browsing history

 • Live in a country with internet censorship